-Accessing the CLI

-Accessing the Edit Storage Controller Settings or Edit Cluster Settings page (Details > Tools List > Edit Settings) from Operations Manager
+- Accessing the CLI - Accessing the Edit Storage Controller Settings or Edit Cluster Settings page (Details > Tools List > Edit Settings) from Operations Manager

-Running commands on a specific cluster (clustered environments only)
+Running commands on a specific cluster (Cluster-Mode only)

 You can run commands on a specific cluster by using Operations Manager.
-However, you cannot execute RLM commands on clusters
+However, you cannot execute RLM commands on clusters running Data ONTAP for Cluster-Mode.